attack68/rateslib/docs/source/i_whatsnew.rst

 The ``convention`` arg is removed from `Value` and is now taken directly from the *Curve* that it intends to value.

+``curves`` for FXOptions are now set in a different way.
+Errors result for a list of 4 curves.

 .. list-table::
    :widths: 25 75